SleepNotF0und/SHDN-HUNT/README.md

 * Written with love with python 3
 * Very very usefull in Collecting Domains for Wide Range Target
 * It Collect Domains only Since I have Disabled the IPs Result because my API Credits
-* You Enable IPs Results Just Uncomment the source code
+* You can Enable IPs Results Just Uncomment the source code

 # Usage
 python SHDN-Hunt.py